Keto Cottage Cheese Bread with Almond Flour

 Q: Can I use different flour?

-Q: Can I use a different cheese instead of cottage cheese?
+Q: Can I use a different cheese?

-Q: Can I add other ingredients to this bread?
+Q: Can I add extra ingredients?

 Q: Can I use all-purpose flour?